 Costs Involved in Hiring a Disability Lawyer

-When you’re considering legal representation for your disability claim, it’s important to understand that there’s usually no cost to hire an SS disability lawyer—no initial fees and no upfront payments.
+When you’re considering legal representation for your disability claim, it’s important to understand that there’s usually no cost to hire an Social Security disability lawyer—no initial fees and no upfront payments.

 Most often, the attorney is paid out of any disability benefit you’re awarded.